Territorial Abbey of Tokwon: Foundation

-Martyrdom
+Martyrs

-In May 1949 under the rule of Kim Il-sung, the North Korean Ministry of State Security occupied the monastery, arrested all monks and sisters and moved them to prisons and internment camps.
+In May 1949 under the rule of Kim Il Sung, the North Korean Ministry of State Security occupied the monastery, arrested all monks and sisters and moved them to prisons and internment camps.
 In July 1950, the Abbey church of Tokwon was destroyed by American bombs.
 From 1949 to 1952 14 monks and two sisters were executed after harsh imprisonment and torture.
 During the same period, 17 monks and two sisters died of starvation, illness, hard physical labour and bad living conditions in the camps.
 Abbot-Bishop Boniface Sauer died on 1 February 1950, in a prison in Pyongyang, ahead of the execution of all senior monks in October 1950.
 In January 1954, the surviving 42 German monks and sisters were repatriated to Germany via the Trans-Siberian Railway.

-In May 2007 the process began for the beatification of the 36 North Korean Servants of God from the Abbey of Tokwon, martyred during the wave of anti-Christian persecution under the rule of Kim Il-sung.
-The process is entitled “beatification Abbot Bishop Boniface Sauer (O.S.B.), Fr.
+In May 2007 the process began for the beatification of the 36 North Koreans from the Abbey of Tokwon martyred during the wave of anti-Christian persecution under the rule of Kim Il Sung.
+Now titled Servants of God, the group is known as "Abbot Bishop Boniface Sauer (O.S.B.), Fr.
 Benedict Kim (O.S.B.) and companions”.

 Current situation

 The Wonsan University of Agriculture was built on the premises of the abbey.
 The abbey's remaining buildings (former church and seminary and former rectory) are probably in secular use by the university.

 In 1952, some surviving Benedictine monks and sisters founded a new monastery in Waegwan, near the town of Daegu in South Korea.
 Today the abbot of Waegwan is the apostolic administrator of Tokwon Territorial Abbey, but he is not allowed to visit North Korea.
-Since the 1950s there are no priests or Catholic communities in Tokwon Territorial Abbacy or any other diocese in North Korea.
-Many Christians are imprisoned in Yodok political prison camp, just 70 km northwest of the abbey, and other prison camps in North Korea and subjected to torture and inhuman treatment because of their faith.
+Since the 1950s, there have been no priests or Catholic communities in Tokwon Territorial Abbacy or any other diocese in North Korea.

+Many Christians were imprisoned in Yodok political prison camp, just 70 km northwest of the abbey, until its closure in 2014, and other prison camps in North Korea and subjected to torture and inhuman treatment because of their faith.
 Christians in North Korea can practice their faith only in secret and in constant fear of discovery and punishment.